Inquiry is a student-centered learning approach that focuses on helping students develop skills in three critical areas:

 “Doing inquiry” becomes a complex interaction between content and skills that results in student learning focused on both rigorous expectations and greater depth of understanding.
 Active student engagement in their own learning is key, and most models vary only in the concrete structure of the activity in which teachers engage students.

 INFOhio chose to adopt a focus on inquiry, not as a prescribed model, but focused on the cognitive skills in which students engage.
 We call these the Dimensions of Inquiry: Questioning, Locating Information, Evaluating Information, Applying Information, Sharing Knowledge, and Reflecting on Learning.
 This design helps teachers identify clear connections to instructional standards as they design learning opportunities for students.
 You can find these Dimensions of Inquiry in several INFOhio tools including GO!
-Ask, Act, Achieve, Research 4 Success, the INFOhio Blizzard Bags for grades 9-12, and Educator Tools.
+Ask, Act, Achieve, Research 4 Success, and Educator Tools.

 By focusing on inquiry, INFOhio's tools are compatible with a variety of instructional methodologies that incorporate inquiry.
 Problem-based Learning (PBL), Project-based Learning, and STEM (Science, Technology, Engineering & Math) may all incorporate inquiry into their application.

 Links for further research and deeper understanding: